cognusion/ripfix/README.md

 If this value not *none*, after **ripfix** generates a *_fixed* PDF, it will run **ps2pdf** with this value as the target style.
 The TIFFs are ripped out at 300DPI, and reassembled at the same, so values at/above that are pointless leaving *"ebook"* (150DPI-ish) and *"screen"* (72DPI-ish).

 Of note, if *clean* is true, the *_fixed* PDF will be removed after the compressed version of *_fixed_[style]* is finished.

+### flock

+*default: [OS-reported temp location]/ripfix.lock*

+Location of a file that will be locked when an instance of **ripfix** is running.
+If another is started up it will be unable to lock the file and return an appropriate message whilst exiting.

+While not strictly prohibitive if multiple instances of ripfix are running, they *must* all be running *clean==false* or they will clobber each other on the way out.
+This solves that.

 ### max